In truth, there’s no such thing as the best monitor brand since everyone has different preferences when it comes to displays.

 Previous-generation VA panels had significantly slower response times, which resulted in prominent smearing behind fast-moving objects in dark scenes.

-The fast 1ms GtG response time speed in combination with the main asset of the VA technology, which is high contrast ratio, made the Samsung G7 and G9 models ideal for those who want both: responsive gameplay and immersive image quality with deep blacks.
+The fast 1ms GtG response time speed in combination with the main asset of the VA technology, which is high contrast ratio, make these Samsung models ideal for those who want both: responsive gameplay and immersive image quality with deep blacks. on a LED-backlit screen

-Additionally, the Odyssey G7 and G9 were the first monitors with an aggressive 1000R screen curvature that’s meant to match the natural curvature of the human eye for an improved viewing experience, but not everyone’s a fan of such steep screen curvature.
+Additionally, these were the first monitors with an aggressive 1000R screen curvature that’s meant to match the natural curvature of the human eye for an improved viewing experience, but not everyone’s a fan of such steep screen curvature.

 Another thing worth noting is Samsung’s firmware updates, which have on many occasions fixed or at least improved the performance and/or image quality of their monitors.